Kenneth P. Moritsugu

-Kenneth P. Moritsugu (born March 5, 1945) is an American physician and public health administrator who was the first Asian American US Surgeon General.
+Kenneth P. Moritsugu (born March 5, 1945) is an American physician and public health administrator who was the first Asian American U.S. Surgeon General.

-Mortisugu was a rear admiral in the USPHSCC, who retired in September 2007 as acting United States Surgeon General.
+Mortisugu was a rear admiral in the USPHSCC, who retired in September 2007 as acting Surgeon General.
 A third-generation Japanese-American, he was appointed the Deputy Surgeon General on October 1, 1998 and named acting Surgeon General on July 31, 2006.
+In 2005, Moritsugu was elected as a fellow of the National Academy of Public Administration.

-Moritsugu received his bachelor's degree in 1967 from the University of Hawaiʻi at Mānoa, his Doctor of Medicine from the George Washington University School of Medicine in 1971, and a Master of Public Health (Health Administration and Planning) from the UC Berkeley School of Public Health in 1975.
+Moritsugu received his bachelor's degree in 1967 from University of Hawaiʻi at Mānoa, his Doctor of Medicine from George Washington University School of Medicine & Health Sciences in 1971, and a Master of Public Health (Health Administration and Planning) from the UC Berkeley School of Public Health in 1975.

-He was the first Asian-American Surgeon General of the US.

 He is Hospitaller Ambassador of the Order of Saint Lazarus.

+Personal

+In the 2024 United States presidential election, Moritsugu endorsed Kamala Harris.

 Awards and decorations

 Moritsugu has received awards and decorations from the USPHS, the Federal Bureau of Prisons, the United States Army, the Department of Defense and the United States Coast Guard.
 Among them are: